axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

          - Key value for task: must start with ``task.``.
 Support 2 values: ``task.id``, ``task.category``.

-         - Key value for task custom fields: must start with ``custom.``, follow by custom field name.
+         - Key value for task custom fields: must start with ``task.customFields.``, follow by custom field name.

          - Other key value will be treated as hard code value.